strichliste/homepage/content/news/strichliste2.md

 * Manage articles with Barcodes
 * Buy articles by click or barcode scanner
 * Several CLI commands like User-Cleanup, Strichliste1-Import, Retire Data, Edit Users
+* Database independent

+There are more features planned - from simple tools to UI improvements.
+Stay tuned

+Best,
+sanderdrummer and schinken